NikKowPHP/social-brain/chapters/chapter-10.md

 ---

 You now have a diagnostic tool to prepare for and de-mine the most challenging conversations.
-You can navigate conflict with intention and skill.
-But all these tools have been tested in the context of our own culture.
-The next challenge is to learn how to conduct when the orchestra is playing from a completely different sheet of music.
+You have conducted yourself through the most difficult part of the performance.
+Having mastered the individual instruments, it is now time to apply them on a larger stage.
+The next challenge is to learn how to conduct when the orchestra is playing from a completely different sheet of music—navigating the complex world of group and cultural dynamics.